ministryofjustice/find-moj-data/README.md

 ## Frontend styling

-If making changes to the css, to ensure your changes are reflected in local deployments, run:
+If making changes to the scss, to ensure your changes are reflected in local deployments, run:
-`npm run dependencies` followed by `poetry run python manage.py collectstatic` to write the local static files that reflect the stylings.
+`npm run dependencies` to update the css files.
+If you have `DEBUG=False` you will then need to rerun `poetry run python manage.py collectstatic`.